karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 You've probably noticed that enthusiasm and drive is a pretty critical thing to have in such a young field.
 Technology continues to change at a rapid pace, the field is growing, and systems are getting increasingly complex.
 The result is a clear divide between programmers who love their craft and those who don't.
 You're either learning, trying and sometimes failing, or you're stuck in the past, likely oblivious to just how far behind you've fallen.

 Unfortunately, being passionate about what you do isn't always enough.
 We all have different strengths and weaknesses, different ways to learn, and different tolerance towards failure.
 There's also a constant stream of new technologies which makes it hard to figure out what to spend your time learning.
 The truth is that I'm not a great programmer.
 I'm a good programmer who likes to learn (and teach) and who enjoys playing with technology.
-I've seen people pick up new languages in days when its taken me months, or write algorithms that I had to pretend to agree with because I just wasn't following.
+I've seen people pick up new languages in days when it's taken me months, or write algorithms that I had to pretend to agree with because I just wasn't following.
 The Foundations of Programming series is meant to help people like me, people who care about what they do, want to do it better, but aren't always sure how to proceed.

 I hope this book will help you.